Farley's & Sathers Candy Company: Favorite Brands

 In 1995, Favorite Brands was formed to purchase the largest United States manufacturer of marshmallow products.
 Then, in 1996, it purchased the second-largest manufacturer of marshmallow products.

 By the end of 1996, Favorite Brands enjoyed the number-one market position in branded marshmallow products, including the Jet-Puffed marshmallow brand, which had a 79% share of the branded marshmallow market and a 47% share of the total marshmallow market.
 In addition, Favorite Brands was the market leader in the ingredient marshmallow category, selling dehydrated marshmallow bits to every major cereal manufacturer in the United States, and was believed to have a 98% share of that market.

 In 1996, Favorite Brands' Fruit Snack business held the number-two market position with a 22% market share and it was the second-largest general-line candy supplier in the United States.
 The Sathers product line was the leading brand sold in convenience stores across the country.

 With the 1997 addition of Trolli and Dae Julie, Favorite Brands held the number two market position in the gummi market; Trolli having a 15% share.

 By the end of 1997, Favorite Brands was the distant, fourth-largest confectionery company in the United States.
 At that time, only Hershey, Nestle and Mars were larger.
-With total annual sales of over $750 million, with leading brands and products in most of its sales categories, how did Favorite Brands go bankrupt within three years?
+However, Favorite Brands declared bankruptcy three years later.

 The president and CEO of FBI, Al Bono, formerly CEO of California Gold Dairy Products of Petaluma, California, was quoted as saying: "Business is business, whether it's dairy or chocolate confections or selling lamps".
 David Bonderman, speaking for TPG which had invested $512 million in the venture, was later quoted to say that Favorite Brands was one of the worst investments his group had ever funded.
 Favorite Brands was TPG's first major investment in the food and beverage industry.